-Understanding the Battery Report
+Read the Battery Report

-For example, in the screenshot below, you can see that the Design Capacity of the battery is 42,002 mWh, while the current Full Charge Capacity is 40,226 mWh.
+For example, in the screenshot above, you can see that the design capacity of the battery is 44,400 mWh, while the current full charge capacity is 37,685 mWh.
 This is a result of the normal wear a battery experiences over time, and it lets you see just how worn down your battery is.
-The battery was originally designed to hold 42,002 mWh, but it now has a maximum of 40,226.
-This number will continue going down over time as you use the battery and put it through more charge cycles.
+The battery was originally designed to hold 42,002 mWh, but now has a maximum of 40,226, meaning it holds a little less charge than it used to.
+For reference, the laptop we used was about five years old.
+This number will continue going down over time as you use your battery and put it through more charge cycles.

 The “Battery usage” section offers a graph that shows how your battery drained over time.
-Both this and the Recent usage section display data for the last three days only.
+Both this and the “Recent Usage” section display data for the last three days only.

-The “Battery capacity history” section is also interesting.
+The “Battery Capacity History” section is also interesting.
 You can see how your battery’s full charge capacity gradually decreased over time compared to its design capacity.
 Like with the above section, the statistics here go back to when you originally set up Windows on the computer.

-For example, the most recent numbers displayed in the screenshot below show that the device managed four hours and forty-six minutes of battery life at its current full charge capacity, but that it would have managed four hours and fifty-eight minutes if the battery was still at its design capacity.
+For example, the most numbers displayed in the screenshot below show that the device managed four hours and forty-six minutes of battery life at its current full charge capacity, but that it would have managed four hours and fifty-eight minutes if the battery was still at its design capacity.

 Details like this one can help you decide when it’s time to replace the battery.
 If the difference is drastic, you may want to get a new battery for your laptop or tablet.